 Private Healthcare System in El Salvador

-El Salvador’s private healthcare system has hospitals and clinics in larger cities, such as San Salvador metropolitan area, San Miguel, and Santa Ana.
+El Salvador’s private for-profit healthcare system has hospitals and clinics in larger cities, such as the San Salvador metropolitan area, San Miguel, and Santa Ana.

 It is believed that this sector has hospitals with better equipment and offers better services.
 However, these facilities are expensive and mainly used by wealthy people or those with insurance.